-- The Manga UK dub counts as this.
-It's mostly well-acted, but Lupin's Dub Name Change and writing tweaks that subtly change Fujiko's motivation land it here.
+The Manga UK dub counts as this.
+It's often well-acted, but the uneven quality of the sound recording, Lupin's Dub Name Change and writing tweaks that subtly change Fujiko's motivation land it here.

-- The Pioneer/Geneon dub oftentimes doesn't even try to adhere to the subtitles, although the gist and spirit of a scene is usually retained.
-Despite that (or because of it), it manages to sound even more natural and believable than the Streamline dub.
+The Pioneer/Geneon dub oftentimes doesn't even try to adhere to the subtitles, although the gist and spirit of a scene is usually retained.
+Despite that (or because of it), it can be argued that it sound even more natural and believable than the Streamline dub.
 Helps that the cast had been working on "Red Jacket" for at least a few months at that point.